Owner of the website www.translatorstudio.co.uk: Gwenydd Jones.

 Customers and people who contact us through our website/email

 When you sign up for our newsletter we will ask you to provide your email and first name.
-We will then email you our newsletter, no more than once a month.
 We will use your first name to address the newsletter to you.

-The contents of our monthly newsletter are: updates on our articles and activities that we think you’ll be interested in, news and information on the translation industry, and marketing.
+The contents of our newsletter are updates on our articles and activities that we think you’ll be interested in, news and information on the translation industry, and marketing.

-You are free to unsubscribe at any time, by clicking on the unsubscribe link in each newsletter or by emailing us at email@example.com.
-We will keep the data you provide when you sign up for the newsletter until you unsubscribe.
+You are free to unsubscribe at any time, by clicking on the unsubscribe link in each email we send or by emailing us at firstname.lastname@example.org.
+We will keep the data you provide when you sign up for the newsletter or level test until you unsubscribe.

 Your rights regarding your personal data